 What to buy in Phuket for your friends?

-What souvenirs should you buy in Phuket for your friends?
-Something that doesn’t cost a fortune doesn’t take much space in a suitcase, and, most of all: is something typical of Thailand.
+What souvenirs should you buy when in Phuket to bring back home to for your friends?
+Something that doesn’t cost a fortune doesn’t take much space in a suitcase, and, most of all, is something typical of Thailand.

 Phuket is genuinely heaven for shopping.
 From street shopping and night markets to international shopping malls and department stores, the range of souvenirs you can buy in Phuket will, without a doubt, go beyond your expectations.

 We wrote several pages about shopping in Phuket.
-One is about the silly things people buy but probably will never use, and one is about small real Thai objects Thai use in their daily lives.
+One is about the silly things people buy but probably will never use, and the other is about small, real Thai objects that Thais use in their daily lives.
 But what do travellers buy most for their friends and family?
-We asked them, and here are the ten most popular items to buy in Phuket.
+We asked them about the ten most popular items to buy in Phuket.

 Light, comfortable and cheap, those colourful cotton pants are convenient for the evening and a fun souvenir to take to your friends.
 They come in several materials (cotton, silk or batik) and can fit almost any size.
-They arrived in Thailand in the late 19th century and were mostly used by Thai fishermen and can be worn by both men and women.
+They arrived in Thailand in the late 19th century and were mostly used by Thai fishermen.
+They can be worn by both men and women.

 Where to find them